jayoharedee/comp1231/labs/week-05/challenges/index.md

 //current second
 ```

-Try Running in your web dev console and see the outcome.
+Try Running the variable declarements in your web dev console and see the outcome.